prcerda/K10-RestoreApp-ArgoCD-Ansible/README.md

 | `LOGIN`                 | `string` | `admin:$apr1$aa.pY/bb/`| For K10 Basic Authentication.
 Use 'htpasswd -n admin' and provide a password to autenticate to Kasten K10             |

 **NOTE**: It is recommended to use Ansible Vaults to keep this data instead of using just a text file, considering all the sensitive data to be kept here.

-# Recovery duration

-The entire recovery process will take approx 30 minutes plus the time required for applications and data to recover.